 Palazzo Civico

-Also known as Palazzo Bacaredda, Cagliari City Hall wasn’t always located here – it used to be in the historic district of Castello, in Piazza Palazzo, in a building now known as the Palazzo di Città which is mainly used for exhibits.
+Also known as Palazzo Bacaredda, Cagliari City Hall wasn’t always here.
+It used to be in the historic district of Castello, in Piazza Palazzo.
+We now refer to that building as the Palazzo di Città, which is mainly used for exhibits.

 Practical Information